Circular Quay Investigations

 Project overview

-As part of this work, Transport for NSW (TfNSW) conducted investigations at Circular Quay and the immediate surrounding area from April to May 2018.
+As part of this work, Transport for NSW (TfNSW) conducted initial investigations at Circular Quay in 2018 and is continuing these investigations between June and September 2020.

-- Investigation to provide data to understand how the wharves might be upgraded
+• The investigations will provide data to understand how the wharves and public spaces might be renewed

-- Circular Quay will remain open for business during these investigations
+• Circular Quay will remain open for business during the investigation work

-- All ferries, boats and trains will continue to operate.
+• All ferries and trains will continue to operate.

-Investigations at each site will take up to 48 hours.
+Investigation work at each borehole location will take up to 48 hours.

 Project news